Below are a few of the most frequently asked questions I hear. If these don't answer your questions, please let me know!

 The one thing that is the same among all Music Therapists is documentation.
 Every session that is provided must be documented in the client's medical chart.
 Goals, interventions, outcomes, and plans for future sessions are all vital parts of the therapeutic process.
 Time must also be left to prepare for upcoming sessions - session planning, learning new songs, creating visual aids, sterilizing instruments, etc.

-If you still have a question, please let us know!
+If you still have a question, please let me know!

 If these answered your most pressing questions and you're ready to schedule your consultation to find out if HeART Journeys Expressive Arts Therapies can help you, please click the button below to schedule your free 30 minute consultation!

-You can also find more information about music therapy, other expressive art therapies and organizations HeART Journeys has partnered with by visiting our Links page.
+You can also find more information about music therapy, other expressive art therapies and organizations HeART Journeys has partnered with by visiting the Links page.

 where your heART journey will lead you!